EdricY/Bouncy-Loot-God/README.md

 .apworld goes into `Archipelago/custom_worlds/` OR use the `Install APWorld` tool from the Archipelago Launcher.

+this mod requires coroutines https://bl-sdk.github.io/willow2-mod-db/mods/coroutines/
+place it into the sdk_mods folder as well.

 for more information on sdk mod setup: https://bl-sdk.github.io/willow2-mod-db/faq/

 for more information on apworld: https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/apworld%20specification.md

-this mod requires coroutines https://bl-sdk.github.io/willow2-mod-db/mods/coroutines/

 Options are not done at all yet. blgsample.yaml is included, simply change the name for your desired slot name.